ablaamim/1337-STUDENT-REFERENCE/readme.md

 <p align=center>

 </p>
-<i>Hello guys, This is some resources that I found very useful, feel free to check them out and give it a :star: if you like it, please consider contributing to the list with a pull request.</i>
+<i>Hello guys, these are some resources that i find very useful, feel free to check them out and give it a :star: if you like it, please consider contributing to the list with a pull request.</i>

 </p>